TrueNASTrueNAS Nightly Development Documentation

 Leaving Active Directory

-TrueNAS SCALE requires users to cleanly leave an Active Directory if you want to delete the configuration.
-To cleanly leave AD, use the Leave Domain button on the Active Directory Advanced Settings screen to remove the AD object.
+TrueNAS requires users to cleanly leave an Active Directory to delete the configuration.
+To cleanly leave AD, click Leave Domain on the Active Directory Advanced Settings screen to remove the AD object.
 Remove the computer account and associated DNS records from the Active Directory.

 If the AD server moves or shuts down without you using Leave Domain, TrueNAS does not remove the AD object, and you have to clean up the Active Directory.